Williams v Roffey Bros & Nicholls (Contractors) Ltd: Facts

 Roffey Bros was contracted by Shepherds Bush Housing Association Ltd to refurbish 27 flats at Twynholm Mansions, Lillie Road, London SW6.
 They subcontracted carpentry to Mr Lester Williams for £20,000 payable in instalments.
 Some work was done and £16,200 was paid.
 Then Williams ran into financial difficulty because the price was too low.
 Roffey Bros was going to be liable under a penalty clause for late completion, so they had a meeting on 9 April 1986 and promised an extra £575 per flat for on time completion.
 Williams did eight flats and stopped because he had only got £1,500.
 New carpenters were brought in.
 Williams claimed.

 Mr Rupert Jackson QC held Williams should get the eight times £575 with a few deductions for defects and some of the £2,200 owing from the original sum.
 He said that they had agreed that the original price was too low, and that raising it to a reasonable level was in both sides' interests.

-Judgement
+Judgment

 Glidewell LJ held Williams had provided good consideration even though he was merely performing a pre-existing duty.
 Williams got £3,500 (not full expectation damages).
 He said that the idea of promissory estoppel was not properly argued and 'not yet been fully developed'.
 The concept of economic duress provided an answer to Stilk's old problem, that an agreement to perform an existing legal duty cannot constitute good consideration for a new contract.
 The test for understanding whether a contract could legitimately be varied was set out as follows.